 SBI PO exam Preparation-Strategy by Topper

-By: Govind Upadhyay
+By Govind Upadhyay

 I am Govind Upadhyay and I hail from Varanasi.
-I have cleared the SBI PO 2016 Exam and in this article, I would be sharing the strategies and study material that I used to crack the exam with you guys.
+I have cleared the SBI PO 2016 Exam and in this article, I will be sharing the strategies and study material that I used to crack the exam with you guys.

 Here’s a bit about myself – After my graduation in 2014, I was working with an MNC in Chennai.
 To be frank, my life started feeling monotonous.
 I could see that the company wasn’t utilizing my potential to the fullest and this is when I decided to try giving Bank exams.
-I started preparing for SBI PO Exam.
+I started preparing for the SBI PO Exam.

-A lot of people asked me why I chose Banking & why specifically SBI.
+A lot of people asked me why I chose Banking & specifically SBI.
 It was an easy decision for me as I wanted a dynamic job, and Banking, especially SBI, would give me that opportunity.

 Detailed Strategy to Tame SBI PO Exam – Section-wise

-Before I write anything about the preparation strategy, I’d like to tell you that you need to be “Jack of all trades”, to clear bank exams.
+Before I write anything about the preparation strategy, I’d like to tell you that you need to be a “Jack of all trades”, to clear bank exams.
 When I say that, I mean that you need to be just good enough in each section to at least clear the sectional cutoff.

 Bank exams require more strategy and planning.
-You’ve to see where your strength lies, and capitalize on that.
+You’ve to see where your strength lies and capitalize on that.
 Say, you’re extraordinary in Quant and Reasoning, but not quite in GA and English.
 In this case, try to maximize your marks in these two sections, and try to clear the cutoff, somehow, in the other two sections.
 I’ll share it in the order of my preparation level in each section, in decreasing order.

 Here’s a summary of my section-wise strategy:

-I. SBI PO exam Preparation-General Awareness
+I. SBI PO Exam Preparation – General Awareness

 Yes, this is my strongest section, and believe me when I say that, if it was not for General Awareness, I’d have never cleared any exam.

 I have been quite decent in General Awareness since I was a little kid.
-I remember, when I was in 3rd standard, my elder brother gifted me one “Upkar General Knowledge” book on my birthday, and by the time I was in 4th, I had learnt 80% of the static GK.
+I remember, when I was in 3rd standard, my elder brother gifted me one “Upkar General Knowledge” book on my birthday, and by the time I was in 4th, I had learned 80% of the static GK.
 So, it was inculcated in me since the very beginning, and it grew as an interest later in my school days.

-I needed to get as marks as I could in GA so that I get a clear edge over other candidates.
+I needed to get as many marks as I could in GA so that I get a clear edge over other candidates.
 Since I prepared GA in a very holistic manner, I’ve divided this into a few parts-

 Current Affairs (CA) Preparation